Midge Williams: Final years

 In 1941, Williams left the Louis Armstrong orchestra and entered a Detroit hospital.
 She briefly returned to the band in the summer of 1943.
 Carrie Miller's syndicated Backstage Column reported that Midge was being "enticed to rejoin the band in the absence of Velma Middleton" and that she was booked to do Soundies.

-Williams continued to make club appearances through the 1940's, primarily in New York.
+Williams continued to make club appearances through the 1940s, primarily in New York.
 1944 newspapers note her appearances at Club Jinx in Brooklyn, Club Merry-Land in upstate Buffalo, followed by Tondaleyo's Niteclub in Manhattan.
 She appeared at the Citizen's Christmas Cheer benefit performance on November 19, 1944, at the Renaissance Ballroom & Casino alongside Ella Fitzgerald, Savannah Churchill, June Hawkins and Mabel Hart.
-Columnist Ted Yates reported that Midge Williams quit Tondaleyo's Niteclub "in a huff" in early December of 1944.
+Columnist Ted Yates reported that Midge Williams quit Tondaleyo's Niteclub "in a huff" in early December 1944.

 On April 17, 1946, she sang Cow-Cow Boogie on the Jack Webb radio show - her last known recording.
-From early June through October of 1946, Midge appeared at Mona's 440 Club, the first lesbian bar in San Francisco.
+From early June through October 1946, Midge appeared at Mona's 440 Club, the first lesbian bar in San Francisco.
 On December 16, 1950, The San Francisco Examiner reported that she had joined the revue at Shirley Corlett's Longbar Showboat and Breakfast Club on Fillmore Street.
 Unfortunately, the club closed three months later.

 On January 9, 1952, Williams died from tuberculosis, at the age of 36.
 Williams was cremated and her ashes interred in San Francisco.